Skip to content

 context_window: 100 # Keep last 100 messages in detail

-For a support agent handling multiple chat channels:
+For a support agent handling multiple chat channels (each agent has its own Discord bot):

 name: support-bot